kornysietsma/korny-info-blog/_posts/2025-09-12-agentic-ai-and-security.md

 2. External communication is unavoidable - a GET to an image can expose your data
 3. Untrusted content is also pretty much unavoidable

-Simon Willison (again!) [has a good coverage of this issue](https://simonwillison.net/2025/Aug/25/agentic-browser-security/) after a report on the Comet “AI Browser”.
+Simon Willison (again!) [has good coverage of this issue](https://simonwillison.net/2025/Aug/25/agentic-browser-security/) after a report on the Comet "AI Browser".

-You should only use these tools if you can run them in a completely unauthenticated way - Microsoft’s [Playwright MCP server](github.com/microsoft/playwright-mcp) is a good counter-example as it runs in an isolated browser instance.
-But don’t use their browser extension!
+You should only use these tools if you can run them in a completely unauthenticated way - Microsoft's [Playwright MCP server](https://github.com/microsoft/playwright-mcp) is a good counter-example as it runs in an isolated browser instance.
+But don't use their browser extension!

 > I strongly expect that the _entire concept_ of an agentic browser extension is fatally flawed and cannot be built safely. - Simon Willison